Treatment Options Include Removal of Tumor, Surgery, Radiation Therapy, Chemotherapy and More

 Gene therapy is still in the clinical trial phase.
 Using an “adenovirus” for delivery, a “suicide gene” is inserted directly into the tumor.
 This gene makes the cells sensitive to otherwise ineffective drugs such as ganciclovir.
 Treatment with the drug then should destroy only rapidly dividing cells-i.e., the cancer cells-leaving healthy cells unharmed.

-Cytokines are proteins which occur naturally in the human body, and which are similar to hormones.
+Cytokines are proteins that occur naturally in the human body, and which are similar to hormones.
 The cytokine protein Interleukin-2 (IL2) is capable of stimulating the growth of immune system cells called “T-cells.”

 In healthy individuals, T-cells search out malignant or virally infected cells and kill them.
 Interleukin-2 may be used to increase the number of T-cells to combat cancers.
 Using IL2 as a treatment for pleural mesothelioma is still in the experimental stages.